 In keeping with our principle of anonymity NA does not keep records of who attends our meetings.
 Every few years we conduct a survey across England, Scotland and Wales, to try and get a better idea of the demographics of our meetings.
-Our last completed survey took place in 2018 and was based on 975 respondents.
-In October 2020 we will be publishing the results of our 2020 enlarged 40 year survey.
+Our last completed survey took place online in 2020 and was based on 1416 respondents.

-Our 2018 Survey pamphlet containing all the responses can be viewed here,
+The 2018 Survey pamphlet can be viewed here.

-94% of those attending NA said the quality of their life had improved.
+94% said the quality of their life had improved.

 70% said their housing situation was better.

-49% of those who responded said they had not relapsed on drugs since coming to NA.
+46% of those who responded said they had not relapsed on drugs since first coming to NA.

-50% of respondents had between 1 and 10 years of total abstinence from all drugs, 24% had less than a year, 3.5 % were still taking drugs the remaining 22.5% had in excess of 10 years total abstinence
+37.2% of respondents had between 1 and 10 years of total abstinence from all drugs, 19.8% had less than a year, 6.5 % were still taking drugs and 35.4% had in excess of 10 years total abstinence.

-In March 2020 there were 1250 weekly meetings taking place throughout England, Scotland and Wales.
-After Covid these were replaced with over 800 online weekly meetings.
-Based on the number of meetings, the responses in the survey of meeting numbers and weekly attendance, we would estimate there are in excess of 7500 NA members leading drug free, productive and improved lives as a result of ongoing attendance at NA meetings.
+There are over 1200 weekly meetings taking place throughout England, Scotland and Wales.
+Approximately 500 of those meetings are taking place online.
+(In person meetings can be found here and Online meetings can be found here ) Based on the number of meetings, the responses in the survey and attendance at our conventions we know there are many thousands of NA members leading drug free, productive and improved lives in the UK as a result of ongoing attendance at NA meetings.